Hello to everyone 😁,

 Because what you can not measure you can not improve.
 All results will be then a coincidence.

 KPIs and marketing metrics allow you to evaluate progress along the way and assess results at the end of your campaign.
-Without benchmarks for your goals, you will have no way of knowing if your work was successful.
+Without benchmarks for your goals, you will have no way of knowing whether your work was successful or not.

 When choosing a KPI, you are essentially homing in on the Measurable component of the SMART rule, asking yourself which metrics will let you determine whether or not an effort has been successful.
 KPIs, like your social media goals and objectives, should be based on what your team can actually do to influence the achievement of the Objective.
 That is, KPIs should only measure things that you and your team have direct control over.